 - Increase heat to high and bring to boil.
 Reduce heat and simmer until squash is very tender, about 25 minutes.
 Cool slightly.

-- Puree soup in batches in blender until smooth.
-Return soup to pot.
+- Puree soup in batches in a blender until smooth.
+Return soup to the pot.
 Mix in cheese.

 - Season to taste with salt and pepper.